AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-4.md

 <!--- ACP2E-137-->

 *  Validation has been added to the checkout workflow to compare the customer's street address against default value.
 If the validation process identifies changes, it sets `customer_address_id` to `null` to treat it as a new customer address.
-Previously, If the customer saved the address without validation at checkout and the same customer tried to place an order using the same address after validation was applied to checkout field , {{ site.data.var.ee }} did not accept the edited address and threw an exception.
+Previously, If the customer saved the address without validation at checkout and the same customer tried to place an order using the same address after validation was applied to checkout field , Adobe Commerce did not accept the edited address and threw an exception.

 ### Cart price rules

 <!--- MC-42288-->

 *  Coupon generation is now blocked until the related cart price rule is saved with the `auto` option enabled.
-If you try to save this rule without enabling the `auto` option, {{ site.data.var.ee }} displays this message: `Rule is not saved with auto generate option enabled.
+If you try to save this rule without enabling the `auto` option, Adobe Commerce displays this message: `Rule is not saved with auto generate option enabled.
 Please save the rule and try again`.

 <!--- MC-42743-->